LukasDSauer/drugdevelopR_shiny/README.md

 # drugdevelopR: Utility-based optimal phase II/III drug development planning.

+The drugdevelopR [R Shiny
-The drugdevelopR R shiny applications enable you to plan phase II/III drug development programs with optimal sample size allocation and go/no-go decision rules.
+applications](https://web.imbi.uni-heidelberg.de/drugdevelopR/) enable you to plan phase II/III drug development programs with optimal sample size allocation and go/no-go decision rules.
 It has a graphic user interface and thus makes it accessible for users without prior knowledge of R. The assumed true treatment effects are modelled fixed.